Arthurdw/Website/src/intro.md

 ## Welcome! 👋

-Hello, I'm Arthur, a 21-year-old freelance Computer Science student at VUB.
+Hello, I'm Arthur, a 21-year-old freelance Software Engineer.
 I hold a Bachelor's degree in Applied Computer Science with a specialization in Software Engineering from HOWEST University of Applied Sciences, where I graduated magna cum laude.
 I enjoy creating solutions for the problems I encounter online.

 Currently, I'm deeply interested in low-level programming with Rust and DevOps with Docker, Terraform, and Ansible.